 About

 With over two decades of experience as a speech pathologist, Dr Kylie Smith has worked across clinical, academic, and research settings in Australia and internationally.
-Since specialising in stuttering in 2008, she has held roles in leading clinical and research settings focused on stuttering, including the Bankstown Stuttering Unit, Australian Stuttering Research Centre, Murdoch Children’s Research Institute, and the University of Melbourne.
+She has held roles in leading clinical and research settings focused on stuttering, including the Bankstown Stuttering Unit, Australian Stuttering Research Centre, Murdoch Children’s Research Institute, and the University of Melbourne.
 She brings curiosity, care, and a strong clinical foundation to her work with individuals across the lifespan.

 Professional Memberships and Associations